 Casey Granofsky is the principal flute of Symphony Nova Scotia.
 Prior to her appointment in March 2023, she was an in-demand freelance flutist and piccoloist throughout southern Ontario.
 Previous engagements include the Montreal Symphony, the Kitchener-Waterloo Symphony, the Toronto Concert Orchestra, and the Niagara Symphony.

 As a chamber musician, Casey has had the opportunity to perform works ranging from Bach and Telemann to world premiers.
-In recent years she has had the privilege of performing concerts at the Banff Centre, the Toronto Reference Library, the summer concert series at Mount Pleasant Cemetery in Toronto, and with the Ottawa New Music Creators.
+In recent years she has had the privilege of performing concerts at the Banff Centre, the Toronto Reference Library, the summer concert series at Mount Pleasant Cemetery in Toronto, the Fresh, Inc. festival, and the Ottawa New Music Creators.
 While she is well acquainted with the major works involving her instrument, she revels in works for less conventional instrumentation, such as trios for flute, viola, and bass or piccolo, tuba, and piano.

 Kristan Toczko Photography